ttaylor-st/vuecuit/README.md

 ## Get Vuecuit

 Vuecuit will, at some point, be deployed to GitHub Pages at [ttaylor-st.github.io/vuecuit](https://ttaylor-st.github.io/vuecuit).

 If and when I choose to support Android, I will provide automatically generated builds on the [Releases](https://github.com/ttaylor-st/vuecuit/releases) page and on the Google Play Store.

-Can't wa it?
+Can't wait?
 You can clone the repository and run it locally, see [Development](#development).

 ## Development